0xPolygon/polygon-docs/docs/pos/get-started/building-on-polygon.md

 comments: true
 ---

 Ethereum developers are by default Polygon developers.
 Welcome.
 Simply switch to the [Polygon RPC](https://polygon-rpc.com/) and get started.
 All familiar tools used on Ethereum are supported on Polygon.
-Whether it is Truffle, Remix or Web3.js, Polygon offers the same UX as Ethereum.
+Whether it is Foundry, Remix or Web3.js, Polygon offers the same UX as Ethereum.

 Connect your wallet and deploy any decentralized application to either Polygon Mainnet or Polygon Mumbai Testnet.